jerome13250/paymybuddy/README.md

    ```sh
    cd paymybuddy
    ```
-4. Package the application (fat jar file) using [maven wrapper](https://github.com/takari/maven-wrapper) that downloads automatically the correct Maven version if it's not found.
+4. Package the application (fat jar file) using [maven wrapper](https://github.com/takari/maven-wrapper) provided in the folder, it downloads automatically the correct Maven version if it's not found.
    ```sh
    mvnw package
    ```